LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/mstest.rst

 .. admonition:: Note

-   If the panel does not open once the test are finished running, look for the *Test Results* panel on the side of your IDE and open it manually.
+   If the panel does not open once the test are finished running, look for the *Test Results* panel name on the margins of your IDE and open it manually.

 Windows Users: Running Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^